ANPP: the Adapted Normalized Power Prior for Borrowing Information from Multiple Historical Datasets in Clinical Trials: Method

-We start by laying out the mathematical relationship between the NPP and the BHM, first for a single historical dataset and then for multiple historical datasets.
-For the multiple datasets case, the BHM is widely used.
+We first lay out the mathematical relationship between the NPP and the BHM for a single historical dataset, as this relationship motivates our method for adapting the NPP for multiple historical datasets.